loverszhaokai/ALG/README.md

 ### 2.4 sort

-Includes quick sort, insert sort, select sort, bubble sort, and merge sort.
+Includes quick sort, insert sort, select sort, bubble sort, and merge sort

+### 2.5 random shuffle

+Randomly shuffle all the value in the array.
+Must ensure that every value has the same probability of existing in all the positions of the array